Rule 5123-9-20 | Home and community-based services waivers - money management under the individual options and level one waivers.

 (3) "County board" means a county board of developmental disabilities.

 (4) "Department" means the Ohio department of developmental disabilities.

 (5) "Fifteen-minute billing unit" means a billing unit that equals fifteen minutes of service delivery time or is greater or equal to eight minutes and less than or equal to twenty-two minutes of service delivery time.
-Minutes of service delivery time accrued throughout a day may be added together for the purpose of calculating the number of fifteen-minute billing units for the day.
+Minutes of service delivery time accrued throughout a day shall be added together for the purpose of calculating the number of fifteen-minute billing units for the day.

 (6) "Homemaker/personal care" has the same meaning as in rule 5123-9-30 of the Administrative Code.